-Under the authority, direction, and control of the USD(P), the Director, DTSA, carries out space-related duties and responsibilities assigned in DoDD 5105.72.
-In addition to the duties in DoDD 5105.72, the Director, DTSA, is responsible for:
+Under the authority, direction, and control of the USD(P), the Director, DTSA, carries out spacerelated duties and responsibilities assigned in DoDD 5105.72.
+In addition to the duties in DoDD 5105.72, the Director, DTSA:

-- a.
-Formulating and implementing DoD policy and guidance on international export controlrelated agreements, including controls on transfers of space systems (e.g., satellites, spacecraft, space vehicles, and associated technologies) through multilateral export control regimes. - b.
-Assessing, coordinating, and implementing technology security policies on, and providing the DoD's recommendation for transfers of, space systems and associated technologies under c.
-Representing OSD at State-led bi-lateral negotiations on technology safeguard agreements, including those pertaining to space systems.
+a.
+Formulates and implements DoD policy and guidance on international export controlrelated agreements, including controls on transfers of space systems (e.g., satellites, spacecraft, space vehicles, and associated technologies) through multilateral export control regimes. b.
+Assesses, coordinates, and implements technology security policies on, and provides the DoD's recommendation for transfers of, space systems and associated technologies pursuant to Subchapter M of Chapter I of Title 22, Code of Federal Regulations, also known as the "International Traffic in Arms Regulations," and Subchapter C of Chapter VII of Title 15, Code of Federal Regulations, also known as the "Export Administration Regulations."

+c.
+Represents OSD at DOS-led negotiations on technology safeguard agreements, including those pertaining to space systems.